 “They’re allergic to the pollen and that is carried in the air,” Dr. Eckholm explains.
 “It can be carried up to 30 miles in the air, and dust mites are everywhere.”

 If your dog does develop allergies, he should not be bred.

 The Bottom Line

 Environmental allergies are on the rise.
 From trees and grasses to dust mites to even cats and cockroaches, there are a number of things your dog may be allergic to, which can cause him to be pretty miserable and develop infections without treatment.
-It’s worth it to see a dermatologist to try to give your pal a chance at a more comfortable life.
+While he may not be able to live a completely allergy-free life, it’s worth it to see a dermatologist to try to give your pal a chance at a more comfortable life.